stride3d/stride-docs/en/manual/game-studio/layout.md

 # Layout

-Game Studio consists of multiple panels, serving distinct functions.
+**Game Studio** consists of multiple panels, serving distinct functions.
 A lot of them react to changes made in others.
 When developing games with **Game Studio**, it's important to familiarize yourself with them.

 Additionally, **some assets may also have their own [dedicated editor](dedicated-editors/index.md)**.
-The most notable example of this are **scenes** and the [Scene editor](dedicated-editors/scene-editor/index.md), which is where you will spent the majority of your time while working with Game Studio.
+The most notable example of this are [scenes](../scenes/index.md) and the [Scene editor](dedicated-editors/scene-editor/index.md), which is where you will spent the majority of your time while using Game Studio.

 ## Default layout